 Phoenix Cultural Centre CIC/Fiery Bird Live Music Venue is a local project to bring a non-profit live music/cultural/arts/training venue to Woking.
 Though specific to Woking its founders have connected up with other social and community businesses nationally to share practice.
-It is currently unique because we are opening a music venue against the odds in a climate that is not encouraging to grassroots arts and culture and offering training as well in creative industries and supported work experience, accessible music lessons and confidence building platforms.
+It is currently unique because we are opening a music venue against the odds in a climate that is not encouraging to grassroots arts and culture and offering training as well in creative industries and supported work experience, accessible music lessons, and confidence-building platforms.
 Started in 2011 it has grown from street and pub performances to a small acoustic shop to a large nightclub run by volunteers from and for the community and despite enormous setbacks it still prevails.

 Woking is a town of apparent wealth yet with pockets of deprivation amongst the highest in the UK.
 The schism is rather less between the diverse multicultural communities but the postcodes representing the wide gap in wealth in the area and where life expectancy from one postcode to another can differ by 20 years.
-Woking has the largest ethnic diversity in Surrey, yet no cultural venue, no current youth centre, no live music venue and no grassroots arts venue, yet a population of 100k residents.
-It’s night time economy was not welcoming to many.
+Woking has the largest ethnic diversity in Surrey, yet no cultural venue, no current youth centre, no live music venue, and no grassroots arts venue, yet a population of 100k residents.
+Its nighttime economy was not welcoming to many.

-The town centre is rapidly regenerating yet there felt like there was no place that had a cultural identity that reflected the people of the area and that didn’t depend on having a disposable income to be part of, with mainly chain shops, coffee shops and restaurants.
+The town centre is rapidly regenerating yet there felt like there was no place that had a cultural identity that reflected the people of the area and that didn’t depend on having a disposable income to be part of, with mainly chain shops, coffee shops, and restaurants.
 The town had a reputation for having no soul.
 People were feeling left behind and marginalised and others who may appear successful were lonely and exhausted; mental health and wellbeing issues becoming a priority.
 Those who were able would leave the town to socialise in London thus leaving people further divided and surrounding villages did not have an identity with the town.
 Community members on local housing estate undergoing unpopular, extensive regeneration reported feeling further marginalised.

 It was built as a project from the Founders’ experience in community development and activism, working with vulnerable people and working as musicians on the grassroots scene as well as writing and community radio.
 There were empty buildings and people were telling us how they felt left behind.
 There was no venue for bands to grow, and people kept moaning about it and how the famous sons of the town should make one happen.

-We get irritated by moaning so announced if we wanted one we should do it ourselves and make it include everybody, one place where people can be regardless of who they are.
+We get irritated by moaning so we announced if we wanted one we should do it ourselves and make it include everybody, one place where people can be regardless of who they are.
 There are some great projects in Woking but they are very often faith led and some people wouldn’t engage so we made it clear it would not be affiliated to enable it to be a cultural venue for all.
-We spoke to others doing the same around the country, researched community assets legislation and made a case to the council.
+We spoke to others doing the same around the country, researched community assets legislation, and made a case to the council.

 We are still making it 8 years later.
-We wanted to combine all the principles we aspire to in life and our creative projects - equality, welcoming, ethical, diverse and community-led, and we still believe in it now.
+We wanted to combine all the principles we aspire to in life and our creative projects - equality, welcoming, ethical, diverse, and community-led, and we still believe in it now.

 We have reached people who otherwise would be socially and economically isolated, who feel that there is nowhere they feel welcome.
 We have given a platform to new and emerging artists where they can learn and hone their creativity in a safe welcoming space and attracted some high profile artists to our town.
 Where we have worked we have reached every age group and broken down barriers to accessing music teaching and making music.
 We have put the need for grassroots culture to be on the agenda in the regeneration and many of our proposals have been adopted by Council and their funded organisations making them part of the mainstream.
 Our project proposal for a community event to welcome all were adopted by Woking Council and is now their flagship event Party In The Park attracting 20k visitors.
 We have opened a music venue and despite all the barriers, we have kept going and not given up.